3 Tricks for Burying Bad Reviews

 Maybe all of your best tenants have already left good reviews - they can still be useful!
 If you’ve got friendly tenants who have already reviewed your business, ask them to update their review.

-These updates make the more recent.
-This functions similarly to having a tenant leave a new review - the time of the update counts as the time of the whole review.
+This works like a new review - the time of the update counts as the time of the whole review.
 So even if your best tenants have all left good reviews, you can still get them to help you drown out the bad ones.

 Ask Tenants to Add Photos to Their Reviews